UnD37970UnD/-blog/_posts/projects/2024-09-18-build_a_windows_user_time_limit.md

 ## Why Create This Program?

 I want to limit my brother's time on the PC because he can get a little too attached to Minecraft and forgets about his homework and other responsibilities.
+I know that this exist with Microsoft Parental Control but it only works with online windows users; and i have a local user.

 ## The ideea